Notenoughmail/notenoughmail.github.io/tfcgv/1.20.1/index.md

 To the right of the preview there is some info about the preview

 - The number of regions generated in the preview
+- How long it took to generate the preview
-- The dimensions of the area preview
+- The dimensions of the preview
 - The x/z coordinates the preview is centered on
 - The visualizer used in the preview
 - A color key for the preview